sierrathedog/demo/README.md

-# Snappable
+# Snap-X

-Snappable (aka "snapper") is a modular application development framework that allows independently developed software modules to connect and collaborate inside the framework.
+Snap-X is a modular application development framework that allows independently developed software modules to connect and collaborate inside the framework.
 Snappable-based modular application is easy to develop and allows greater code sharing and reuse freedom.

 It has the following API for implementing "open-market and reusable" modules.
 The key to this API is using the IRda universal container for exchanging data between an initiator and a responder.
-Foldda Snap is a product that demonstrates how the framework and the modules work.
+Foldda's Snap-X Connect is a product that demonstrates how the framework and the modules work.

 ## Snappable: Snap(initiator) => Engagement  //a context of two-module engagement
 ### Engagement (Snappable initiator, Snappable responder)